Factoria-F5-Git/continuous-delivery-playground/docs/03-adding-test-to-the-pipeline.md

 ```

 What happened now?
 Why did the Hello World step didn't run?
 What has to change so the step after test runs?

+### Bonus - snapshot testing
+If you go to the file `snapshot.tsx` you'll see we are testing a snapshot of our app.
+This means that if we change html of the application without updating the current snapshot, the test will fail.
+So if you want to play around with changing the visual part, after that use `jest --updateSnapshot` to update the current snapshot and that will avoid the test failing.

 ### Pipeline Concepts